Porcupine (album): Background and recording

-Following the release of Heaven Up Here in 1981, Echo & the Bunnymen had difficulty writing new material for their next album despite rehearsing five days each week at The Ministry, their rehearsal room in Liverpool.
-While lead singer Ian McCulloch still wanted them to be the best band in the world, bass player Les Pattinson was expressing his weariness with the music industry, drummer Pete de Freitas produced and played drums on Liverpool band the Wild Swans' debut single "Revolutionary Spirit" and lead guitarist Will Sergeant recorded a solo album of instrumental music called Themes for 'Grind' (1982).
+Following the release of Heaven Up Here in 1981, Echo & the Bunnymen had difficulty writing new material.
+Lead guitarist Will Sergeant has stated that extensive touring during this period had limited the band's ability to work on new songs, and, while lead singer Ian McCulloch still wanted them to be the best band in the world, other projects were opening up for them as individuals.
+Drummer Pete de Freitas produced and played drums on Liverpool band the Wild Swans' debut single "Revolutionary Spirit", and Will Sergeant recorded a solo album of instrumental music titled Themes for 'Grind' (1982), which had been intended as a soundtrack to a film.
+To add to the tensions, bass player Les Pattinson was expressing his weariness with the music industry.

 On 27 January 1982, Echo & the Bunnymen recorded their fourth session for British disc jockey John Peel's radio show on BBC Radio 1.
-Two of the tracks recorded for Peel would be rerecorded and renamed to appear on Porcupine: "An Equation" (renamed "Higher Hell") and "Taking Advantage" (renamed "The Back of Love").
+Two of the tracks recorded for Peel went on to appear on Porcupine, re-recorded and retitled: "An Equation" (retitled "Higher Hell") and "Taking Advantage" (retitled "The Back of Love").
 Ian Broudie, Sergeant's flatmate and the co-producer of 1980's Crocodiles, was chosen to produce "The Back of Love" single and the Porcupine album, which had a working title of The Happy Loss.
 The single, which became the band's first UK Top 20 hit single, was recorded in early 1982 at Trident Studios in Soho, London, though the band's manager Bill Drummond had previously tried to keep the band away from the temptations of the city.
 During the recording session for "The Back of Love" the relationship among the band members was strained, so Drummond arranged an April 1982 tour in Scotland in an effort to make the band work harder, write songs and communicate with each other.
 His plan failed; following the tour, tension persisted among the band members.
-Two other album tracks, "Clay" and "My White Devil," were first played during the Scottish tour.
+Two other album tracks, "Clay" and "My White Devil", were first played during the Scottish tour.